JustinTArthur/jta.qsutil/README.md

-# jta.qsutil - Complex Query String Processing
+# jta.qsutil - Complex URL Query String Processing
 ## Background
 The specifications that define the makeup of URLs are very flexible when it comes to what makes up the query string portion (the part after the `?`).
 Many